| |

 an additional $40 billion in private funding.
 All told, these investments

 could greatly improve the quality of life for Mumbai's population.
+Asset recovery.
+The government must continue to expedite the recovery

 of assets from bankrupt companies.
 To address the new market realities